Learn Hands-Only CPR and Help Make a Difference!

 - More than 350,000 out-of-hospital cardiac arrests occur annually in the U.S.

-- Almost 90 percent of people who suffer out-of-hospital cardiac arrests die.
+- About 90 percent of people who suffer out-of-hospital cardiac arrests die.

 - Many victims appear healthy with no known heart disease or other risk factors.